 Ingredients

-- 3 Manila or Ataulfo mangoes, diced (2 cups mashed)
+- 3 Manila or Ataulfo mangoes, diced (2 cups mashed) (see note)

-- ⅔ cup granulated sugar see note
+- ⅔ cup granulated sugar (see note)

 - 1 cup water

-- 2 cups heavy cream sub: full-fat coconut milk/cream or half-and-half
+- 2 cups heavy cream (see note)

-- ⅓ cup tapioca starch see note
+- ⅓ cup tapioca starch (see note)

-- ½ cup crumbled cheddar or Edam cheese
+- ½ cup crumbled cheddar or Edam cheese (see note)

 Instructions